UKPlanetaryAtmospheres/Website/README.md

 * Portrait poster boards accommodate up to size A0.
 Posters can be mounted at the start of the day (from 10am) and taken down before 4pm.
 * **Remote speakers** will be provided with a special Zoom Webinar invite link ahead of their presentations.
 * **Student attendees:** Students can become members of the RAS for a low cost.
 If you are already in the process of becoming elected, please bring the nomination form with you (electronic or hardcopy) to show at the welcome desk, and do not pay extra via the Eventbrite list.

+## Ordinary Meeting
+[Tickets are also available](https://ras.ac.uk/events-and-meetings/ras-meetings/ras-ordinary-meeting-november-2022) for the Ordinary Meeting on 11 November, 4pm.
+This is a hybrid event and will feature two talks:
+* Dr Olivia Jones - Early science from JWST
+* Dr Licia Ray - Neither here nor there: The coupling between giant planets and their surroundings (James Dungey Lectureship) This meeting will be held at the Society of Antiquaries of London, Burlington House.

 ## Previous Community Meetings